j3rmcyber/PTO-calendar/README.md

 Christmas/New Year: Strategic planning can create 9+ consecutive days off

 🚀 Getting Started
-Option 1: Use Online
+Option 1: Use Online:

 Simply visit the live calendar and start planning!

-Option 2: Run Locally
+Option 2: Run Locally:

 Clone this repository: